shaktisingh404/Auto_Job_Apply_System/README.md

-# AI Job Application Agent
+# Auto Job Apply System

 This project is an AI-powered job search and application assistant.
 It scrapes job listings (mocked/RapidAPI), allows users to create a profile with their resume and skills, and uses Google Gemini to generate personalized cold emails for job applications, attaching the user's resume.